smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - Java/index.md

 The `onSdlEnabled` method will be the main start point for our SDL connection session.
 We define exactly what we want to happen when we find out we are connected to SDL enabled hardware.
 !!!

 There is now an overridable method, `getSdlServiceName` in the `SdlBroadcastReceiver` class.
-This method is used by the `SdlBroadcastReceiver` to catch a possible foreground exception.
+This method is used by the `SdlBroadcastReceiver` to catch possible foreground exceptions.

 When the app tries to start the `SdlService`, if the service does not enter the foreground within a set amount of time (this time is designated by the Android operating system) an exception will be thrown and the app may encounter an ANR.